CalebBunch/CalebBunch/README.md

 - Hi, I’m @CalebBunch
-- I’m interested in computers and i love programming.
+- I’m interested in computers and i love programming and math.
-- I’m currently learning python, C, and Docker.
+- I’m currently learning python and the pytorch library.

 <!---